نوع مقاله : مقاله پژوهشی

 نویسندگان [English]

-Given empirical findings that a high cash-in-advance constraint reverses the capitalist spirit’s benefits, legal and institutional frameworks should be developed to prevent excessive access to financial resources before production.
+Given the empirical findings that a high cash-in-advance constraint reverses the capitalist spirit’s benefits, legal and institutional frameworks should be developed to prevent excessive access to financial resources before production.
 Excessive pre-production liquidity does not contribute to economic growth.

-Results indicate that in an economy with a high cash-in-advance constraint and a strong capitalist spirit, contractionary policies can reduce growth.
+The results indicate that, in an economy with a high cash-in-advance constraint and a strong capitalist spirit, contractionary policies can reduce growth.
 Therefore, policymakers should avoid excessively tight policies if the cash-in-advance requirement is high.
 Reducing the cash-in-advance constraint could mitigate the adverse effects of high interest rates on growth.
 Additionally, since the capitalist spirit can reduce consumption and economic growth, policies such as wealth taxes and support for investment in productive sectors can shift incentives towards consumption and production, balancing wealth accumulation with economic growth.

 کلیدواژهها [English]